siruguri/cclr_parsing_code/README.md

         git clone https://github.com/siruguri/google_api_client

+1. The load path for the Google API client code has to be added to the top of the `parse_civi.rb` script
 1. The script `civi_api_call.php` has to be copied to the Drupal installation subfolder `sites/all/modules`.
-That is, to `~/httpdocs/sites/all/modules`
+This will be done automatically by `scripts/generate_group_ids.sh` when you run it.

 Note that these have already been installed on the CCLR machine at `216.70.92.135`.